richardtallent/vite-plugin-singlefile/README.md

 ### Caveats

-- `favicon` resources are not inlined by Vite, and this plugin doesn't do that either.
+- Static resources in `public` folder (like `favicon`) are not inlined by Vite, and this plugin doesn't do that either.
+BUT the output single HTML file CAN work together with these resouces, using relative paths.
 - Inlining of SVG isn't supported directly by Vite, so it isn't supported directly here either.
 You'll need to use something like `https://github.com/jpkleemans/vite-svg-loader`, or put your SVG directly into the template.
 - There may be other situations where referenced files aren't inlined by Vite and aren't caught by this plugin either.
 - This is my first Vite and first Rollup plugin.
 I have no idea what I'm doing.
 PRs welcome.